leloykun/leloykun.github.io/content/ponder/steepest-descent-crit-bz/index.md

     \eta_{\text{new}}
         &= \eta_{\text{old}}\sqrt{\frac{b_{\text{new}}}{b_{\text{old}}}}. \nonumber
 \end{align}$$
 This means that, e.g., if we $4\times$ the batch size, then increasing the learning rate by a factor of $2$ preserves training stability.
+This matches empirical observations first reported by [Ryu (2025)](https://x.com/cloneofsimo/status/1907731069878825400).